marco262/my_wiki/data/curse_of_strahd/gm_notes/dinner-party-with-a-vampire.md

 # Q&A

 * **Will he submit to Zone of Truth?** Yes, without concern or complaint.
+* **Did Strahd purposely allow all the adventurers, including us, into Barovia?** Indeed.
+* **Why?** It's nothing personal.
+You were chosen because you were easy prey of my werewolf servants.
+They're given standing orders to herd any worthwhile or entertaining game into my domain.
+* **Did he create the parade?
+What is the purpose of the parade?** In a sense.
+What do you know of the parade? ... yes, that's the sum of it.
+Tell me where you come from?
+Does your ruler prefer shows of force?
+Regular reminders to his subjects of his reach and power?
+This is one of mine.
+A reminder to my subjects of the power of their ruler.
+* **How long has he been Count?** I have lost count of the years.
+Well over 5 centuries, I'm sure.
+* **Has he made other Vampires?
+How many?** A small handful.
+I only create consorts for those who are particularly worthy.
+* **Do they have the ability to leave?
+Have they?** Any and only those I allow to leave can do so.
+(He lets the vampires around the table answer the second question)
+* **How do we get home?** Through earning my favor.
+* **What's his version of events with his brother & Bride?** (Strahd refuses to answer, and Rahadin asks that the party not bring up such painful memories)
+* **Who are his enemies?
+Who are his allies?** I have no allies, aside from those you see around you.
+The People of Barovia are my subjects, and I am their ruler.
+My enemies are Barovia's enemies.
+Any who seek to harm me thus harm Barovia, and must be dealt with as such.
+* **How can we make Barovia less terrible and sad and depressing?** Why do think this is your role?
+* **What's the deal with babies being born without souls?
+How is that helpful?** That is not by choice.
+It is a consequence of this land.
+Souls do not pass on, they
 * **Why Ireena?** Do you believe in souls?
 More importantly, do you believe in soulmates?
 When I look at Ireena, I know who she truly is: My beloved Tatyana.
 My one.
 My only.
 We are destined for each other.
 Did you not feel it, Ireena?
 When you looked upon Kelemen's face?
 A connection?
 My apologies for the facade, but when the world sees you as a monster, do you have any choice but to play the part?
   * *to Marblepaw* Destiny destiny destiny
   * *to Orin* Romance romance romance